-Requirement Knowledge and Skills Effective Behaviours A35 Party policy (if a party member) Awareness of values and manifestos both nationally and locally.
-Balances the needs of local people, Party, Group and Council A36 Liaison with the UK Government, Welsh Government and the Senedd Understanding of the functions of the different tiers of government and methods of engagement.
-Liaises with local MPs and MS. Brings local issues to the attention of the WG when appropriate.
-A37 Party Group membership Party rules and constituency group structure and policies.
-Works effectively and respectfully with Party Group members and officials.
+Requirement Knowledge and Skills Effective Behaviours A35 Party policy Awareness of values and Balances the needs of local (if a party manifestos both nationally and people, Party, Group and member) locally.
+Council A36 Liaison with Understanding of the functions of Liaises with local MPs and the UK the different tiers of government MS. Government, and methods of engagement.
+Brings local issues to the Welsh attention of the WG when Government appropriate. and the Senedd A37 Party Group Party rules and constituency group Works effectively and membership structure and policies. respectfully with Party Group members and officials.